famousj/gentle-gall-intro/overview.md

 This document assumes you have some idea of [what Hoon is](https://urbit.org/docs/glossary/hoon/).
 Preferrably you should have finished [Hoon School through part 1](https://urbit.org/docs/hoon/hoon-school/).
 If you don't know what a [core](https://urbit.org/docs/hoon/hoon-school/arms-and-cores/) or a [door](https://urbit.org/docs/hoon/hoon-school/doors/) are, you're going to have a bad time.

-Ideally you should also know at least one other programming language and some familiarity with computer science topics.
-I'll try to break things down, so hopefully this will be helpful but not necessary.
+Ideally you should also know at least one other programming language and have some familiarity with computer science topics.
+But I'll try to break things down, so hopefully this will be helpful but not necessary.

 Also, in later chapters, when we start plugging things into Landscape, you'll need some familiarity with web programming.
 At the very least you should know how to spell HTML.